Potato Mountain Hike (Angeles National Forest)

 How Do I Get to Potato Mountain?

 The trailhead for Potato Mountain is unmarked along the side of Mt Baldy Road.
 It’s about 0.7 miles after you pass the last housing development on Mt Baldy Road.
 After the housing development, about 0.5 miles up the road, you’ll pass a huge dirt area on your right.
 Shortly after that (0.2 miles) you’ll see another area with parking on either side of the road, which is the trailhead.
-There are usually cars parked there.

 Use this address: